isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **31 Oct.
+2019**:
+**Presenter**: Katherine Goode
+**Title**: 'gganimate (with a spooky twist)'
+**Abstract**: gganimate allows for the animation of ggplot2 graphics.
+The package has been around for a while, but it has been updated to allow for easier transitions from static ggplot2 graphic to animated versions.
+This talk is meant to be an interactive tutorial on how to use the updated version of gganimate.
+You are encouraged to bring a laptop to follow along.
+Since the talk will be given on Halloween, spooky datasets will be used to demonstrate the functionality of gganimate.

 - **24 Oct.
 2019**:
 **Presenter**: Xiaodan Lyu
 **Title**: 'Interactive Data Visualization in Production'